violense/violense/README.md

-# Hi, I'm Evil.
+# Evil

 I build software that breaks things to make them stronger.
-My focus: heavy backend systems, security tools, and fast applications.
+My focus is on heavy backend systems, security tools, and fast applications.

 ---